gorkazl/pyGAlib/README.md

 -------------------------------------------------------------------------------
 ### HISTORY OF CHANGES

+##### March 30th 2018
+New step towards accelerating slowest functions:
+- Function `MatchingIndex_Numba()` added to module *galib_numba.py*
+- New module *gamodels_numba.py* has been added to GAlib.
+This module will contain faster network generation and rewiring functions, accelerated using Numba.
+The module is started with a function `RandomGraph_Numba()`, with same functionality as its equivalent in the original *gamodels.py* module but significantly faster.

 ##### March 29th 2018
 Replaced README.rst by a README.md file and minor issues corrected in *galib.py* module.